How feedback becomes one practical next step.

 The brief

-After the survey, the experience narrows the results into one brief people can actually use.
+After the survey, the product narrows down the results into one focused brief each participant can discuss and use.

 1